Neural-network analysis of Parton Distribution Functions from Ioffe-time pseudodistributions: Systematic effects

 A proper investigation of the systematic effects affecting the computation of the equal time correlators underlying the definition of pseudo-PDFs is a difficult and expensive task which would require to run different lattice simulations varying a set of parameters, like for example the lattice spacing, the lattice volume, the pion mass.
 Alongside systematic effects due to the lattice simulation, other sources of errors are those connected to the theoretical framework of the pseudo-PDFs approach, like the presence of higher twist effects and perturbative matching truncation effects.
 A detailed discussion of many of these uncertainties, together with a series of possible scenarios for their numerical values, can be found for example in Ref.~\cite{Cichy2019}.

 As mentioned in Sec.~\ref{sec:data}, in Ref.~\cite{Joo:2019jct} additional pseudo-ITD points were computed starting from other two lattice ensembles, with pion mass similar to that of the fine one, but having different volume and lattice spacing, denoted as \textit{big} and \textit{coarse}, whose features are reported in Tab.~\ref{tab:data}.
 Systematic uncertainties due to the continuum limit (CL) and finite volume (FV) can be directly estimated using these additional results as detailed in Ref.~\cite{Joo:2019jct}: the real and imaginary components of the pseudo-ITD are fitted to a polynomial as a function of the Ioffe-time $\nu$; the difference between coarse and fine ensemble results is taken as an estimate for lattice spacing effects as a function of $\nu$, while the analogous difference considering the coarse and big ensembles gives an estimate for uncertainties due to finite lattice volume.
-These differences will be considered as two independent sources of correlated systematic, affecting each datapoint entering the analysis.
-They are shown in the upper plots of Fig.~\ref{fig:sys} as functions of the Ioffe-time, denoted as FV (finite volume) and CL (continuum limit).
+Systematic effects due to the pion mass (PM) can be estimated in a similar way: as mentioned in Sec.~\ref{sec:data}, in Ref.~\cite{Joo:2020spy} the data of the ensembles fine and 170 have been supplemented with additional pseudo-ITD results produced from a third ensemble having pion mass equal to $278$ MeV, denoted as ensemble \textit{280}.
+The difference between polynomial fits for the ensembles fine and 280 is taken as an estimate for pion mass effects.
+These differences will be considered as three independent sources of correlated systematic, affecting each datapoint entering the analysis.
+They are shown in the upper plots of Fig.~\ref{fig:sys} as functions of the Ioffe-time, denoted as FV (finite volume), CL (continuum limit) and PM (pion mass).